Is the Loss of Intimacy Due to My Medical Condition?

 car1951

-Bob, you need an outside party--very likely your wife finds it difficult to discuss the issues with you.
+Bob, you need an outside party—very likely your wife finds it difficult to discuss the issues with you.
 She may feel that talking to you will sound more like selfish ranting on her part or accusing you of things that cannot be rightfully blamed on you.
-She has made every step with you on this journey and now may be suffering some backlash depression.
+She has made every step with you on this journey and now may be suffering from some backlash depression.
 Remember that if all this has been hard on you, you were not alone.
-Remember that you have not been alone--you had a site full of people who know exactly what you have suffered and what problems you still deal with every day.
+Remember that you have not been alone—you had a site full of people who know exactly what you have suffered and what problems you still deal with every day.
 Where does your wife go to discuss what has happened to your life?
 Where does she go to discuss her fears?
 Find that third party so she can talk out what is bothering her.

 richard1